 Due to the growing digital trends, there has been an influx of data available to financial organizations.
 We are finding the industry’s focus on cloud-based data analytics is maturing with the demand for our Financial Data Hub increasing.
 Further, published reports, like this whitepaper from Dataiku, have found that many financial service organizations are beginning to look ahead at emerging technologies, like data science, blockchain, and the adoption of artificial intelligence (AI).

-There’s no question that financial service organizations have access to copious amounts of data, but these emerging technologies allow leverage more of their data than ever before to drive better insights into their biggest business challenges, including fraud detection, risk management, churn reduction, regulatory reporting, and new customer segment identification.
+There’s no question that financial service organizations have access to copious amounts of data.
+These emerging technologies allow organizations to leverage more of their data than ever before to drive better insights into their biggest business challenges, including fraud detection, risk management, churn reduction, regulatory reporting, and new customer segment identification.

 DATA SCIENCE CRITICAL FOR FINANCIAL SERVICES